 BUKHARA (recommended stay 2 days)

-Bukhara is the city for enchanted travelers and will leave you wide eyed and exhilarated.
+Bukhara is the city for enchanted travellers and will leave you wide-eyed and exhilarated.
 Most of the buildings have been beautifully restored and will transport you into a prehistoric dreamscape.
 Again, food is amazing and the locals have a genuine warmth towards tourists, always eager to say hello and point out areas you must visit.
-Like Khiva most of the sites are within the old city but there are couple of must see attractions outside the city.
+Like Khiva, most of the sites are within the old city but there are a couple of must-see attractions outside the city.

 Things to do:

 - Tour the old city and relish the beauty of the thousands-old holy land to get a taste of its timeless tradition.
 Must see places include the Kalyan minaret, Chasma Ayub and Magoki Attari mosqueS, the mausoleum of Ismail Samani and the most stunning madrasahs including Ulgbek, Abd Al Aziz Khan, Miri-Arab